 - Sociology Major: Non-profit and Community Development Specialization

 - Sociology Major: Urban & Ethnic Studies Specialization

 - Self-Designed Major in Anthropology

 - Sociology and Elementary Education

 - Five-Year Dual Certification in Sociology and Education of the Deaf and Hard of Hearing

-You will not be certified to teach Sociology in Secondary Education.
-Only students who know that they want to teach at the elementary or early childhood level up to the fifth grade only, and not at the high school level, should choose sociology.
+Note: With all of the double-major Sociology and Education programs, you will not be certified to teach Sociology in Secondary Education.
+Only students who know that they want to teach at the elementary or early childhood level up to the fifth grade only, and not at the high school level, should consider this path.